 Visitors want hotels with green policies and authentic experiences that take them inside the culture of a place.
 AOT has partnered with the Arizona Department of Environmental Quality and the Arizona Lodging and Tourism Association to launch the statewide “Certified Green Lodging” Program.

 Some of the criteria to become certified include: creating an environmental task force, providing recycling bins throughout the property, purchasing green certified cleaners, and replacing single use amenities with refillable dispensers.

 Visit the Arizona Lodging & Tourism Associations website to discover hotels and resorts that are Certified Green.
 Additionally, when looking for an eco-friendly place to stay in Arizona, search for lodging that lists green practices.
 This is typically in an “about” section.

 Nature-based tourism focuses on experiences directly related to natural attractions.
 Outdoor adventure is a great example of Natural Tourism in Arizona.
 Here are a few more to get you started: bicycling, gardens and arboretums, hiking and caves, and nature and science events.

 In addition to nature-based tourism, Arizona is known for its rich history characterized by American Indian and Western culture.
 Throughout the state, Arts and Culture are alive and well, and opportunities to see original, local art abound, especially in cities such as Scottsdale and Sedona, both well known for their art galleries.

 With more than 50 state and national parks, Arizona has 11,399 archeological sites in national parks, 44 national historic landmarks, and one national heritage area.
-That National Park Service has an interesting (and downloadable!) summary of Arizona by the Numbers.
+Want to see what else Arizona as to offer?
+The National Park Service has a downloadable summary of Arizona by the Numbers.